Skip to main content

 State Employer Tax

-If you plan to hire employees for your LLC, you will be required to deduct the state's withholding tax from your employee's wages and send the amount withheld to the West Virginia State Tax Department.
+If you plan to hire employees for your LLC, you will be required to deduct the state’s withholding tax from your employees’ wages and send the amount withheld to the West Virginia State Tax Department.

 Sales and Use Tax

-If your LLC engages in the sale of goods or services, you will have to pay the state's combined sales and use tax unless your business qualifies for an exemption.
-The sales tax is imposed on the sale of goods and service at the time of service.
+If your LLC engages in the sale of goods or services, you will have to pay the state’s combined sales and use tax unless your business qualifies for an exemption.
+The sales tax is imposed on the sale of goods and services at the time of service.
 Use tax is imposed on the use of goods and services in West Virginia if the sales tax has not been paid.
 Your LLC may also be subject to a local municipal sales and use tax depending on where the business is located.

 Business Licenses and Permits